Flavjack/inti/README.md

 different procedures and tools used in plant science and experimental designs.
-The mean aim of the package is to support researchers during the planning of experiments and data collection ‘tarpuy()’, data analysis and graphics ‘yupana()’, and technical writing ‘rtciles()’.
+The mean aim of the package is to support researchers during the planning of experiments and data collection ‘tarpuy()’, data analysis and graphics ‘yupana()’, and technical writing.
 Learn more about the ‘inkaverse’ project at <https://inkaverse.com/>.

 ## Installation